13 Times Animals Interrupted News Reports

 Live news broadcasts can be a gold mine for humor, especially when an animal is involved.
-See, animals really don’t care a bit that you’re broadcasting live to an audience, and the chaos they can cause once that red light is on is simply hilarious.
+Animals really don’t care a bit that you’re broadcasting live to an audience, and the chaos they can cause once that red light is on is simply hilarious.
 Luckily for us, these broadcasts can live on forever on the internet, especially once they find their way to YouTube.
-Here are 12 examples of what can happen when an animal goes rogue during live news.
+Here are 13 examples of what can happen when an animal goes rogue during live news.

 Cats pay no mind whatsoever to conventions like keeping a studio floor clear during a live broadcast.
 Univision’s Eduardo Rodriguez was presenting a weather report at WLTV in Miami in 2012 when a cat sashayed across the studio floor.
 Rodriguez kept his composure and finished his report as the crew cracked up in the background.

-Just recently, at WXYZ in Detroit, a stray kitten decided she wanted to get to know reporter Nima Shaffe just a little bit better.
+At WXYZ in Detroit, a stray kitten decided she wanted to get to know reporter Nima Shaffe just a little bit better.
 The fact that he was on location for a news report made no difference, and the kitten wouldn’t take "no" for an answer.
 The station went with it and made the report about the kitten.
-The local Humane Society took the kitten in, and says she will be available for adoption in mid-July.
+The local Humane Society took the kitten in and planned to put her up for adoption.

 This interview from a Russian news channel was placed right in front of a donkey enclosure, which, as you'll see, is never a good idea for a coherent broadcast.
 The lone donkey in the shot was not going to stand idly by when he had the opportunity to address the audience.
 We’re not sure what he said, but he came off like a real jackass.